ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The corresponding access token request included the "token_upload" parameter with value 1.

 * The access token response includes the "token_upload" parameter with value 0.
-That is, the AS has successfully uploaded the issued access token to the RS, as per the new ACE workflow.
+That is, the AS has successfully uploaded the issued access token to the RS, as per the SDC workflow.

 This parameter specifies the token hash corresponding to the access token issued by the AS and successfully uploaded to the RS on behalf of C. In particular: